gkgaurav31/spring/06-auto-wire.md

 - Recommended approach mostly
 - It enables you to define the fields as final, ensuring no one can change their value after Spring initializes them.
-- The possibility to set the values when calling the constructor also helps you when writing specific unit tests where you don’t want to rely on Spring making the field injection for you.
+- The possibility to set the values when calling the constructor also helps you when writing specific unit tests where you don't want to rely on Spring making the field injection for you.
 (We will see this later)

 The only change needed will be in `Person` class.
 Instead of using `@Autowire` for the parrot field, we will use constructor to inject the dependency for us.